Generic Name: Amlodipine besylate

 In an angiographic substudy (n=274) conducted within CAMELOT, there was no significant difference between Amlodipine and placebo on the change of atheroma volume in the coronary artery as assessed by intravascular ultrasound.

-Kaplan-Meier Analysis of Composite Clinical Outcomes for Amlodipine Besylate versus Placebo
+Figure 1 - Kaplan-Meier Analysis of Composite Clinical Outcomes for Amlodipine besylate versus Placebo

 Table 1 below summarizes the significant composite endpoint and clinical outcomes from the composites of the primary endpoint.
 The other components of the primary endpoint including cardiovascular death, resuscitated cardiac arrest, myocardial infarction, hospitalization for heart failure, stroke/TIA, or peripheral vascular disease did not demonstrate a significant difference between Amlodipine besylate and placebo.